maubanel/UE5-Blueprints/private-variables/README.md

 ##### `Step 9.`\|`ITB`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now you can selet this second light and set it to a different color.
+Now this new variable shows up in the **World Outliner** on a per instance basis.
+You can have as many colors as you like with a unique one on each instance!
+You can selet this second light and set it to a different color.
 Since you set this variable to **Instance Editable** now each light in the scene can have a different color.
 I set the second light to a yellow color.